mishnit/mishnit.github.io/Engg-Manager-README.md

 * I don’t take life too seriously and very open to feedback regardless of how critical.

 Hope this helps you to understand my role, my philosophies and helps us work together to build rewarding careers for both you and me while building a solid international technology product and brand.

+# No README is Perfect
+If you have suggestions on things I should cover or clarify in this README, please come and have a chat!